nire0510/notejs/README.md

 `note logout`

 ## Limitations
-* Currently there are no limits on the number of notes one can create, but it may change in the future
+* Currently, each user is allowed to create up to 100 notes (it may change in the near future)